fnyaoo/OpenCV-and-dlib-app/README.md

-# OpenCV-app
+# OpenCV and dlib app
-OpenCV app for work with photo or with camera
+app for work with photo or with camera